Xiaofei-it/Zlang/README.md

 # Zlang

-[Zlang](https://github.com/Xiaofei-it/Zlang) is a flexible dynamically-typed programming language running on the JVM and supporting access to Java objects and interaction with Java at runtime..
+[Zlang](https://github.com/Xiaofei-it/Zlang) is a flexible dynamically-typed programming language running on the JVM and supporting access to Java objects and interaction with Java at runtime.

 ## Features